 People who struggle with chronic pain that negatively affects their ability to function and quality of life, or whose personal and work abilities are in decline, may be appropriate candidates for the two-day program.

 Candidates for the two-day program may not be able to attend the three-week program because of time limitations or financial concerns.

-- Conservative medical and medication treatment
+- Conservative medical treatment

 - Stress management